Philaenus spumarius: Life cycle

 The seasonal nature, the phenology, of the species' life cycle varies because of the wide range of climatic conditions it can tolerate, but remains similar.
 In a temperate climate, the females lay eggs at the end of the summer.
+There are five instar larvae stages in the life span, after the egg hatching.

-The eggs are laid singly or in groups (1 to 30, average 7) on the food plants of the larvae.
+he eggs are laid singly or in groups (1 to 30, average 7) on the food plants of the larvae.
 Egg-laying is triggered by a single female, which can produce up to 350–400 eggs.
 In unfavorable climatic periods, froghoppers can survive in the form of eggs.

 Eggs are approximately 1 mm long and 0.3 mm wide.
 They are white with an orange spot, which becomes darker and larger if the egg is fertilised.

 The larvae, also called nymphs, hatch after about 20 days and develop through five stages, known as instars.

 The larvae are known for the self-generated foam masses that can be observed during spring in meadows (especially on cuckoo flowers, Cardamine pratensis, and broom, Genista, species).
 The larvae in the foam masses are largely protected from predators and also get the necessary moisture for the appropriate development and temperature, so their mortality remains low even in bad weather.
 The larval stage lasts about 50 days.
 The adults leave the foam mass only when it is completely dried.
 This takes about ten days.
 The females mate soon after.

 Froghoppers are polyphagous, their host plant specificity is low, so that they can feed on a variety of plants, mainly grasses (Poaceae species), reed plants (Juncaceae species), herbs and sometimes trees (including the olive tree, where the species has been identified as spreading Xylella fastidiosa, the bacterium associated with Olive quick decline syndrome).
-They have been identified on over 170 host plants.
+They have been identified on over 1,300 host plant species, making them the most polyphagous insect known.